digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

       public ExerciseCommand exerciseHam(Ham arg) { /* ... */ }
     }

+    public static final class INTERFACE extends InterfaceCompanion<TIf> { /* ... */}
   }

 For templates the code generation will be slightly different if a template implements interfaces.
 Main difference here is that the choices from inherited interfaces are included in the class declaration.
-Moreover to allow converting the ContractId of a template to an interface ContractId, an additional conversion method called `toInterfaceName` is generated.
+Moreover to allow converting the ContractId of a template to an interface ContractId, an additional conversion method called `toInterface` is generated.

 .. code-block:: java
   :caption: interfaces/Child.java